Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 1. "Description" can be left blank, or fill it with whatever you want.
 1. For "Device Type", leave "Standalone" selected.
 1. No device tags are required.
-1. Add the following under "Device Attributes":
-    1. button: boolean
+1. Add one device attribute with the name "button" and the data type "Boolean".

 The <a href="https://docs.losant.com/devices/overview/#device-attributes" target="_blank">device attributes</a> specify what state information the device reports.
 The firmware that you’ll flash in the following sections will report whenever a button is pressed.
 Device attributes are ***case-sensitive***, so make sure to enter these ***exactly as they appear***.